-We run five different training projects for adult students with learning disabilities at the Farm – Cow Pat, Moo Crew, New Leaf, Farm Produce and Plot to Shop.
+We run several different training projects for adult students with learning disabilities at the Farm, each focuses on a specific area animal care (Cow Pat), gardening (New Leaf and Plot to Shop) and cooking (Farm Produce).

 We look for volunteers who can commit regularly for a long period of time.
 Our adult students take time to get to know volunteers, work closely with them and rely on their regular support.